 Cost of Maine Coon cat travel

-To save buying another cat carrier one when your cat is fully grown, why not just buy a large one to start with?
+To save having to buy another cat carrier when your cat is fully grown, why not just buy a large one to start with?

 There are so many varieties so have a good look around.
 Expect to pay anything from $28.
 Here are a few I recommend.

 Your kitten should have had vaccinations whilst with the breeder.
 The last set is usually given at 16 weeks of age so you may need to take your kitten for a final set of vaccinations if you acquired it before it reached 16 weeks.

 After this, you should take your Maine Coon for booster vaccinations on an annual basis.
 If you combine the boosters with an annual health check the cost should be around $150.

 Cost of neutering or spaying

-The cost of the male’s operation costs approximately $200 whilst for a female it is $300.
+The cost of a male’s operation costs approximately $200 whilst for a female it is $300.

 It is a good idea to treat cats for these things on a monthly basis.
 Your vet can provide the tablets and treatments you need with the correct dosage for your cat’s weight.
 Expect these to cost you around $80 per year.